 Build It !!
-That’s what DIY is about, and it’s a good feeling.
-Here are some Customer Project Stories highlighting great work and project success.
+That’s what DIY is all about, and it gives a great feeling.
+Here are some Customer Project Stories highlighting their good work and project success.
 Read (in their words) how Do-It-Yourself Plans become awesome “Built By Me” products!
-Most include customization (variations from the original plans) with special features added to meet their needs.
-We love it, and We Encourage Customizing!

-Some stories were submitted with our Gift Card give-away, and some by customers who understand the great value in sharing ideas.
+While some stories were submitted with our Gift Card give-away, others came from customers who just understand the great value in sharing ideas.
 Please jump in and share your projects too.
-Share projects like on this page, or ideas like in our Solutions! section.
+Share projects like on this page, or your unique ideas like in our Solutions! section.
 Your great ideas can stimulate good things for others too.
 These great customer project stories happen with the magic of sharing.

 Submitted By: Tom

 “Last weekend I was at a big trail ride.
 As I rode by one group of riders, a guy called out, “Hey, you’re Tom aren’t you?
 I said, Yes and how do you know my name?
 Well, he says, “when I saw your trailer in the parking area, I knew you were here.
 You and that trailer are iconic.”

 Mechanic’s Note: The Blue Mountain Flyer was designed specifically for Tom and his Horse.
 It’s a lightweight trailer design to pull with a small truck.

 “Thanks for all your help and I love the trailer plans.
 I’m not done yet, but I thought I would e-mail you a picture of where I’m at so far.
 This is the first time I’ve built a trailer.

 “Pretty simple story… We needed a flatbed to haul our tractor as well as avocado bins.
 Eldon was ‘on point’ in assisting us with our initial questions and provided excellent advice regarding strengthening the base trailer.
 Despite the lack of fenders, I am please to report the trailer functions exactly as we hoped.